 global in this namespace.
 These values may look like this:

-This global (which is known as the Message Dictionary
+This global (which is known as the message dictionary

-) contains the messages
+for this namespace) contains the messages

 defined in this namespace; for DeepSee, each message corresponds to the name of a model element.